 (d) anything specified in the guidelines for the purposes of this subregulation.

+[Regulation 5 amended in Gazette 11 Feb 2011 p.
+495-6.]

 6. Making claims for relief for breaches of public sector standards

 (1) Subject to subregulations (3) and (4), if —

-(a) a person considers that, in making a reviewable decision or otherwise, a public sector body has breached a public sector standard; and
+(a) a person considers that, in making a reviewable decision or otherwise, a public sector body or an employing authority of a public sector body has breached a public sector standard; and

 (b) the person is adversely affected by the breach,